Pre-Adamite: 900–1700

-In early Islam, a common belief held that mankind is actually the successor of other intelligent creatures such as jinn and hinn.
+In early Islam, a common belief held that humankind is actually the successor of other intelligent creatures such as jinn and hinn.
 Medieval Muslim traditions referred to the jinn as pre-Adamites, depicted as human-like in various ways.
 Although the notion of jinn as pre-Adamites was generally accepted, the idea that other humans lived before the known Adam was controversial.
 From the mid-ninth century onward the idea appeared that God created several Adams, each of whom presides over an era lasting around 50,000 years.
 This concept was regarded as heretical, but was widely accepted by Ismailis and some Sufis.

 A book titled Nabatean Agriculture, written or translated by Ibn Wahshiyya in 904, collated texts about the activities and beliefs of Arabic groups such as the Nabataeans, in defense of Babylonian culture against Islam.
 The book discussed the ideas that people lived before Adam, that he had parents, and that he came from India.
 It proposed that Adam was the father of an agricultural civilization, rather than the father of the entire human race.

 The Jewish poet Yehuda Halevi wrote his Kitab al Khazari between 1130 and 1140, which featured a discussion wherein the King of the Khazars questioned three theologians (a Jewish rabbi, a Christian, and a Muslim) which was the true religion, and raised the challenge that people in India said they had buildings and antiquities which were millions of years old.
 The rabbi responded that his faith was unshaken, as the Indians lacked "a fixed form of religion, or a book concerning which a multitude of people held the same opinion, and in which no historical discrepancy could be found."
 The rabbi dismissed Indians as dissolute, unreliable people, whose claims could be ignored.
 Later in the book, Halevi rejected the Nabatean claims as these people did not know of the revelation in Scripture, and he dismissed Greek theories of an eternal world.
 In his conclusion, Halevi maintained that Adam was the first human in this world but left open other possibilities: "If, after all, a believer in the Law finds himself compelled to admit an eternal matter and the existence of many worlds prior to this one, this would not impair his belief that this world was created at a certain epoch, and that Adam and Noah were the first human beings."